typicode/husky/README.md

 ### Excuse

 If you've mistakenly installed husky 5 at work, no worries.
-You're excused for unknowingly breaking the license and can try husky 5 for 30-days (see [LICENSE-PARITY](https://github.com/typicode/husky/blob/main/LICENSE-PARITY)).
+You're excused for unknowingly breaking the license and can try husky 5 for 30-days.

+See [LICENSE-PARITY](https://github.com/typicode/husky/blob/main/LICENSE-PARITY) excuse section for more details.

 # Sponsors